-Gold comes in all shapes and sizes and its value depends on the way it’s been used.
+Gold comes in all shapes and sizes, its value depends on how it’s been used and its condition.

-Postal gold sites which exchange gold for cash melt the gold down to turn it into bullion.
-The following could be classed as scrap gold which would not fetch much money, if any, from a jewellers:
+Postal gold sites, which exchange gold for cash, then melt the gold down to turn it into bullion.
+The following could be classed as scrap gold which would not fetch much money from a cash for gold company:

-Delicate bracelets and rings set with precious stones, however, will be of more value to a jewellers than a scrap merchants as the stones, design and brand will be valued alongside the metal.
+Delicate bracelets and rings set with precious stones, however, will be of more value to a jeweller than a scrap merchant, as the stones, design and brand will be valued alongside the metal itself.

-Coins and bullion are also good to sell but the best prices can be found at specialist sites such as The Gold Bullion Company and even on the stock exchange.
+Coins and bullion are also good to sell, but the best prices can be found at specialist sites such as The Gold Bullion Company or the stock exchange.

-There are quite a few gold trading websites out there and most high street jewellers will also buy second-hand gold.
+There are quite a few gold trading websites out there.
+But most high street jewellers will also buy second-hand gold.

-Before you rush into any deal, the best thing to do is to get your gold to a few local jewellers, as they will be able to tell you the carat of your item and its weight.
+Before you rush into any deal, the best thing to do is to get your gold to a few local jewellers to get it valued.
+They will be able to tell you the carat of your item and its weight.
 But remember if they want to buy it off you then they’re unlikely to tell you the full value.

-They will also take into account the craftsmanship of the jewellery itself – not just how much gold it contains.
-You may discover that your jewellery may be more valuable to a jeweller as a set piece.
+They will also take into account the craftsmanship of the jewellery, not just how much gold it contains.
+You may discover that your item may be more valuable to a jeweller as a set piece.

 A Cartier necklace for example, which you could have originally spent thousands of pounds on, will be worth a lot more to a jeweller than to a postal site.
 The jeweller will want to re-sell it, not melt down scrap metal.

-If you decide you want to sell to a jeweller, the best thing to do is to get quotes from three different shops and use them against each other to remind them of their competition and encourage them to raise their offers, but if not go with the best one.
+If you decide you want to sell to a jeweller, the best thing to do is to get quotes from several.
+Then compare them and remind each that they have competition.
+This could encourage them to raise their offers, but if not go with the best one.
 Some may think you’re bluffing.

 For gold that may be of no use to a jeweller, it is still a good idea to get a quote from someone face to face.
 Websites such as PostGoldForCash.com often have online calculators which you can also use to get an idea of what they think it’s worth.

-- If the estimated amount is the same as, or better than, the figure you already have in mind, the next step is to request a free pre-paid envelope which is used to send your gold back to the company via Royal Mail Special Delivery.
+- If the estimated amount is the same as, or better than, the figure you already have in mind, then the next step is to request a free pre-paid envelope.
+You can then use this to send your gold back to the company via Royal Mail Special Delivery.

 - Most company envelopes are pre-insured (usually to the value of £500) in case of theft or loss during transit.

-- Just in case, its always a good idea to take a photo of your item before you send it so that you have proof of its condition if anything does go wrong.
+- Just in case, its always a good idea to take a photo of your item before you send it.
+This way you have proof of its condition if anything does go wrong.

-- Most gold companies will then call or e-mail you with a confirmation of the online calculator’s valuation, which you can accept or reject.
+- Most gold companies will then call or e-mail you with a confirmation of the online calculator’s valuation.
+You can accept or reject accordingly.

 - Other companies will automatically send you a cheque for what they have valued your gold to be worth.
-If you’re rejecting the offer, then you must return within a certain time (typically between 10–12 days) if you’re unhappy with their valuation.
+If you’re rejecting the offer, then you must return within a certain time (typically between 10–12 days).

 - Be sure to check the company’s returns policy before selling gold to them, as they do vary.

-Gold ‘recycling’ became big business during the recession – hardly surprising, given that the price of gold always rises during times of economic uncertainty.
+Gold ‘recycling’ has became big business in recent years.
+This is because the price of gold always rises during times of economic uncertainty.

-But some of these gold trading companies had been around for years – and you can be confident that established jewellers are going to be trustworthy in their dealings.
+But some of these gold trading companies had been around for years.
+You can be confident that established jewellers are going to be the most trustworthy in their dealings.
 When compared to many smaller start-ups anyway.

-Unsurprisingly, these short term operations are unlikely to care much about fairness, customer service or their company’s reputation – they just want to make a quick buck and get out.
-In 2011, the Office of Fair Trading (OFT) put pressure on cash for gold companies to clean up their act and hopefully that should mean fewer of these fly-by-night operations are able to take advantage of any future economic downturn.
+Unsurprisingly, these short term operations are unlikely to care much about fairness, customer service or their company’s reputation.
+They just want to make a quick buck and get out.
+Be wary of these companies and keep them at arms length, they can be easy to identify with a bit of research.

-It’s not that dedicated gold trading companies can’t be trusted – it just pays to use your common sense when selling gold for cash.
+It’s not that dedicated gold trading companies can’t be trusted, it just pays to use your common sense when selling gold for cash.
 Here’s some things to look out for: